italicize/italicize.github.io/basic-table-style.md

    The Styles pane opens.
 1. Click New Style (the first button in the lower-left corner of the Styles pane).
 1. For the name, type Basic Table.
-1. For the style type, select Table. \
+1. For the style type, select Table.

+#### Style for the whole table
-   For "Apply formatting to," leave Whole table.
+1. For "Apply formatting to," leave Whole table.
 1. Click Format > Table Properties.
    1. Click the Table tab.
    1. Click Options.